Preserving heat coloring of copper when clear coating

 January 24, 2008

-A. Hey, I do a lot of heat coloring on all kinds of metals,the best thing I have found is "Renaissance Micro-Crystalline Wax" it's a micro-crystalline wax polish.It's a little expensive but the best thing I found that leaves a natural finish (not shiny glossy).It does "tone" down the colors a little bit(depending on how/when you apply) but if done right NO color is lost.Frank Bachmann
+A. Hey, I do a lot of heat coloring on all kinds of metals,the best thing I have found is "Renaissance Micro-Crystalline Wax" [linked by editor to product info at Amazon] it's a micro-crystalline wax polish.It's a little expensive but the best thing I found that leaves a natural finish (not shiny glossy).It does "tone" down the colors a little bit(depending on how/when you apply) but if done right NO color is lost.Frank Bachmann

 - Glen Burnie, Maryland

 January 25, 2008

-As we all know, if you put a drop of oil in a puddle of water you will see a colorful rainbow sheen.
+As we all know, if you put a drop of oil on a puddle of water you'll see a colorful rainbow sheen.
 The rainbow colors are not the color of oil, they are an interference/diffraction pattern, a prism effect that results when light encounters a very thin film of transparent material.

-Some of the heat coloring colors are real pigments and patinas.
-But some of the colors, especially the more subtle, are not: they are diffraction patterns caused by very thin films of oil or oxides or something on the surface.
+Some of your heat coloring colors are real pigments and patinas.
+But some of the colors, especially the more subtle, are not: they are diffraction patterns caused by very thin films of oil or clear oxides on the surface.
 The clear coating removes these colors not by chemical reaction or yellowing (alone) or filtering, but simply by being there.
 If you study the subject of carnival glass (which also gets it colors from diffraction patterns, not pigments) you may find something useful about film thickness, etc., that can help you preserve heat coloration.
-Just a thought, for what it's worth, from someone who doesn't practice the art but believes based on this that the wax is the best bet.
+Just a thought, for what it's worth, from someone who doesn't practice the art but believes you, based on this, that the wax is the best bet :-)

 Ted Mooney, P.E.
 RET